Don’t have time to look for great TV deals? Missed out on Black Friday and Cyber Monday deals? You can find the best smart TV at a great price.

 - Note if the deal is offered directly through Amazon, or via a seller that’s not part of any Prime services.
 This can alter your deal and may add shipping prices, etc.

 - When shipped, your TV will arrive at your front door in a big cardboard box – setup services may be an option, but will cost a lot more and aren’t always available.
-That means you need a plan to get the TV in your house and set up without any danger of damage.
+That means you need a plan to get the TV in your house and set it up without any danger of damage.
 Be careful!

 Things to Keep in Mind: